 Users reported service problems via the DownDetector outage tracking platform.
 Other users also reported difficulties accessing platforms including X and Amazon Web Services.
-However, there has been no official confirmation that these outages are directly related to the Cloudflare issue.
+However, there has been no official confirmation that these outages were directly related to Cloudflare’s datacenter incident notice.

 Identify the problem and begin troubleshooting